Literary James Bond guns include Beretta and Walther PPK.

-James Bond’s original weapon of choice was a Beretta .25 automatic, which he used on many missions successfully.
+While the weapon most often associated with him is the Walther PPK, it didn’t start out that way.
+James Bond’s original gun of choice was a Beretta .25 automatic, which he used on a number of missions.

 However, after almost losing his life to Rosa Klebb in From Russia, With Love due to a silencer catching in the holster, at the beginning of Doctor No we find M asking the armourer, Major Boothroyd, to recommend an alternative.

 Boothroyd criticises the Beretta for being “a lady’s gun” and underpowered.
 His answer was to replace Bond’s beloved Beretta with a 7.65mm Walther PPK.

 In a weapons test the armourer ranked it fourth, behind the Japanese M-14, the Russian Tokarev and the Sauer M-38.
 He praises it for its light trigger pull and, unlike the Japanese and Russian guns, the ability to obtain ammunition for it anywhere in the world.
 It isn’t clear why he rejects the Sauer.

 The armourer also recommends Bond ditch his chamois leather shoulder holster for a Berns-Martin holster.
 While the Berns-Martin holster is also mentioned afterwards in Goldfinger and the short story For Your Eyes Only, Fleming got this detail wrong.
 It is, in fact, designed to hold a revolver.